tools-study/journal/drafts/draft_8.md

 - Epigenetic reprogramming alone ($\Delta t = 5$): +5 years
 - **All combined**: +22 years (median lifespan ~104 years)

-The combined effect (+22 years) exceeds the sum of individual effects (+18 years) because the exponential structure of Gompertz mortality creates **superadditive interactions**: reducing $C$ amplifies the benefit of reducing $B$, and biological age reversal ($\Delta t$) amplifies the benefit of slowing acceleration ($f_C$).
+The combined effect (+22 years) exceeds the sum of individual effects (+18 years) because the exponential structure of Gompertz mortality creates potentially additive interactions: reducing $C$ amplifies the benefit of reducing $B$, and biological age reversal ($\Delta t$) amplifies the benefit of slowing acceleration ($f_C$).
 This provides a quantitative rationale for combinatorial longevity strategies.

 ### 7.2 Synergistic Combinations